apache/airflow/docs/howto/manage-connections.rst

 2. Choose the connection type with the ``Conn Type`` field.
 3. Fill in the remaining fields.
-See :ref:`manage-connections-connection-types` for a description of the fields belonging to the different connection types.
+See :ref:`manage-connections-connection-types` for a description of the fields belonging to the different connection types, and :ref:`secure-connections-kms` if you want to encrypt connection credentials using a Key Management System.
 4. Click the ``Save`` button to create the connection.

 Editing a Connection with the UI